Pelebrius/eStrictedSection-install/README.md

 * Look for the eStrictedSection.zip, right click the file, and select "Extract All..."
 * The extraction window will appear; click the "Extract" button
 * A File Explorer window will pop up with a folder labeled "eStrictedSection" then double click on the folder
-### Follow Directions For Installation Below if You Have Windows 10
+### Continued Installation Instructions Below if You Have Windows 10
 * Double click on the file "eStrictedSection.exe" which will pop up a warning message titled “Windows protected your PC”
 * Click the underlined “More info” text in the pop up
 * Click the “Run anyway” button then displayed at the bottom of the pop up and the main page of the eStricted Section program should pop up
 * If any anti-virus software pops up, run the program anyway as the eStricted Section is not a virus (For example: Norton will provide a pop up titled “Download Insight” and a button labeled “Run this program anyway” which, if clicked, allows the program to run safely on your computer)
-### Follow Directions For installation Below if You Have Windows 7
+### Continued Installation Instructions Below if You Have Windows 7
 * Double click on the file “eStrictedSection.exe” which will pop up a warning message titled “Open File – Security Warning”
 * Click the “Run” Button toward the middle of the pop up
 * If any anti-virus software pops up, run the program anyway as the eStricted Section is not a virus (For example: Norton will provide a pop up titled “Download Insight” and a button labeled “Run this program anyway” which, if clicked, allows the program to run safely on your computer)